strimzi/proposals/050-Kafka-Node-Pools.md

 * Having a single resource is easier to work with as it has a clear consistency.
   Using multiple resources means you have to deal with Kubernetes's eventual consistency when updating multiple resources at the same time

-And of course also some disadvantages:
+And of course also some advantages:
 * It would not possible to support the `scale` sub-resource and support autoscaling in the future.
 * In the past, we had issues with the size of our CRDs.
   Bundling the node pools into the `Kafka` CRD would make it bigger.